-Once reports are drafted as per the above-mentioned process, PIRC undertakes engagement with company representatives in selective markets, prior to publication.
-The deadlines we require for responses in written form is 48 hours for reports on annual general meetings for companies in the FTSE All Shares index and 24 hours for companies in the Euro First 300 index, excluding public holidays.
-Companies can ask for an extension of the deadline and the engagement can also take up to several days.
 Once engagement is concluded, PIRC reports on its outcome, including whether this led to factual amendments, changes in the voting recommendations and whether companies understand or challenge PIRC's arguments.
 In compliance with the GDPR, PIRC asks companies specifically to confirm whether they would like to see the correspondence in the reports, respecting companies 'rights to opt out' and reporting exclusively the outcome of the engagement.
 For other companies, they receive the report once it is published for PIRC clients and PIRC remains available to reissue the report, if company representatives responded with factual amendments after the report was published, until the cut-off date (i.e. voting deadline).